 Ghent looked like a nice city to stay in for a few days, but if you’re coming as a day trip from Brussels like we did, the train takes about a half hour.
 We paid 9.60 euros per person for round trip train tickets.
 In Ghent, the public transportation tickets were 1.20 euros for a ticket that was valid for one hour.
 Entrance tickets to the castle cost 8 euros.

 Ghent’s train station isn’t located very close to the center of town, but the trams are right out front.
 Take the number 1 line to get into the center.
 The castle is huge, you’ll see it on the right side of the tram as you’re going through the center.

-Thanks to our friends Laurence and Vera from Finding the Universe for inspiring us to go to the castle they missed when they were in Ghent.
+Thanks to our friend Laurence from Finding the Universe for inspiring us to go to the castle he missed when he was in Ghent.